 Many parents worry about what’s happening beneath the foreskin, but if they just leave everything alone, and remain vigilant, everything will work out fine.

-Parents who leave their children uncircumcised live with a mystery.
-There is no way of knowing what might be going on underneath the foreskin concealing a portion of their baby’s penis.
-After all, should they become too concerned and manipulate the foreskin for any kind of cleaning or inspection, they could do more harm than good.
-Luckily, an uncircumcised penis is designed to stay pretty damn clean until puberty at which point it becomes the kids responsibility to keep that thing tidy.
+Parents who leave their baby’s penis uncircumcised might worry what sort of special care and cleaning foreskin requires.
+After all, it’s hard to know what’s going on underneath the penis foreskin concealing a portion of their baby’s penis.
+But manipulating the penis foreskin for any kind of cleaning or inspection, especially when babies are young, could do more harm than good.
+Luckily, an uncircumcised penis is designed to stay pretty damn clean until puberty, at which point it becomes the kid’s responsibility to keep it tidy.

 “You want the penis to be a little on the larger side before you start digging deep down under the foreskin,” says Florida-based urologist Dr. Jamin Brahmbhatt.
 “You don’t want to peel it back when the penis is small and injure it.
 Don’t force it.”

-It turns out that when the foreskin is tight during the first few years of a child’s life, it acts as a pretty great natural barrier.
-That means that when an uncircumcised child is very young, parents don’t need to invest too much worry into the beasties that can get under the skin later in life, including bacteria and the yeast that can lead to smelly, cheese-like build up around the head of the penis.
-That’s generally more of a worry as a boy starts having more frequent erections or becomes sexually active.
+It turns out that when the foreskin is tight on a baby penis, it acts as a pretty great natural barrier.
+That means that when an uncircumcised child is very young, their penis foreskin doesn’t require much cleaning or special care beyond regular bathing.
+Parents don’t need to invest too much worry into the beasties that can get under the skin later in life, like bacteria and yeast that can lead to a smelly, cheese-like build up around the head of the penis.

-How to Care for a Boys Uncircumcised Penis
+How to Care for an Uncircumcised Baby Penis